davidagtz/DavidsSite/README.md

 - This Website was authored by David Gutierrez
 # API
 - ## Seeing if an account exists
-	- Accessing ```/exists?type=account&user=insertRandomUser``` where insertRandomUser is the desired user to verify will send a json object that looks like this
+	- Accessing ```/exists?type=account&user=insertRandomUser```, where insertRandomUser is the desired user to verify, will send a json object that looks like this
 	```json
 	{
 		"exists" : "boolean value of true or false"